chloehylaw/chloehylaw/README.md

 ### Hi there 👋

+My name is Chloe and I'm a third year software engineering student from Canada.
+Here is some info about me!

+⚡ Work experience:
+- Software Engineer part time at Prodapt [Remote.
+Summer 2022]
+- Software Engineer intern at Rogers [Remote.
+Winter 2022]
+- Software Developer intern at Energir [Remote.
+Fall 2021]

+💬 Reach me by [email](chloelaw75@hotmail.com) or [Linkedln](http://www.linkedin.com/in/chloehylaw)!

 <!--
 **chloehylaw/chloehylaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.